-Tips for Recognizing "Troubled" Students
+Tips for Recognizing in Distress

 All of us at some time in our lives may have hard days, feel sad, depressed, and/or upset.
 However, significant distress experienced over a period of time may suggest a more serious problem.
 If you have any doubts that a fellow student is in significant distress, contact a chaplain, MDC, or your chain of command.

-Troubled students may exhibit behaviors which do not disrupt others but may indicate something is wrong and that assistance is needed.
+Students in distress may exhibit behaviors which do not disrupt others but may indicate something is wrong and that assistance is needed.
 Behaviors may include:

 - Serious grade problems or a change from consistently passing grades to unaccountably poor performance.